 Professor Rubens Belfort Neto, MD, PhD, explains how radiation works in the treatment of uveal melanoma.

-In the last UM Cure 2020 Patient’s meeting Dr. Emma Dorris runned an workshop entitled “The Art of writing to be understood” where early career researchers worked with experienced patients on previously published research summaries.
+In the last UM Cure 2020 Patient’s meeting, Dr. Emma Dorris ran a workshop entitled “The Art of writing to be understood”, where early career researchers worked with experienced patients on previously published research summaries.